-As the summer comes to an end, millions of Americans will be celebrating a long Labor Day weekend with their families and friends.
-While many will be out grilling or sneaking in one last little vacation before the fall, countless animals will be doing anything but relaxing.
+As the summer comes to an end, millions of Americans will be celebrating a long Labor Day weekend.
+While many will be out grilling or sneaking in one last little vacation before fall arrives, countless animals will be doing anything but relaxing and having fun.

-Whether they’re used for food, clothing, experimentation, or entertainment, billions of animals all over the world endure pain and abuse every single day of their lives.
-If you’re lucky enough to have the day off to unwind, consider these laboring animals who’ll be worked—some to death—regardless of the holiday:
+Whether they’re used for experimentation, food, clothing, or entertainment, billions of animals all over the world endure pain and abuse every single day of their lives.
+If you’re lucky enough to have the day off to unwind, spend a moment taking action for these animals who will be worked—some to death—regardless of the holiday:

 1. Horses Forced to Pull Carriages

 Horses who pull carriages on Labor Day will be forced to walk on hard pavement all day long.
 They will breathe in exhaust fumes and may not be given adequate food or water.
 At the end of a long day, they’ll be crammed into a tiny stall until they’re dragged out the next morning to start all over again.

 Sheep used for wool will be beaten, stomped on, and mutilated.
 Gut-churning PETA video exposés from all over the world reveal that life is hell for lambs and sheep exploited for their wool, even on “sustainable” farms.
 Sheep shearers in Australia punched animals in the face and beat them in the head with sharp metal clippers and even a hammer.
 An eyewitness saw workers in Argentina pick up gentle lambs and—while they were fully conscious—tie their legs together, plunge knives into their throats, and saw through their flesh.
 Sheep also suffer for wool in the U.S., where PETA has documented abuse at 14 ranches across Colorado, Nebraska, and Wyoming.

 3. Orcas and Other Dolphins Held in Captivity